-As the weather gets warmer, Lake Elsinore Marina, where we live, gets crowded on weekends.
+As the weather gets warmer, Lake Elsinore Marina gets crowded on weekends.

 Campers with tents and RVs set up on the 2 sandy peninsulas.
 Boom boxes beat, accordions accompany, guitars grunge, children collect, laughter looms, fires flame orange against the night sky and fan the fresh smells of good grilled food our way.

 Boaters back-up their trailers to the launch before bouncing off on jet skis, power boats, and drag boats or sliding into the water in search of a perfect place to fish or set up a pair of water skis.

 Trucks towing boats line up all day and the marina parking lot fills up quickly.